DenisovichDev/ug-dissertation/docs/tsp_metaheuristics.md

 ---
+author:
+- Sagnik Chakraborty
-author: Sagnik Chakraborty, Bhaswar Chakraborty
+- Bhaswar Chakraborty
-date: Department of Computer Science
+date: "Department of Computer Science, Scottish Church College"
 title: Comparative Study of Metaheuristic Models for Solving Travelling Salesperson Problem
 abstract: The Traveling Salesman Problem (TSP) is a classic optimization challenge that has been extensively studied due to its NP-hard nature and practical applications in various fields.
 This project investigates and compares the performance of five metaheuristic algorithms—Ant Colony Optimization (ACO), Particle Swarm Optimization (PSO), Artificial Bee Colony (ABC), Simulated Annealing (SA), and Genetic Algorithm (GA)—in solving the TSP.
 Each algorithm's efficacy is evaluated based on solution quality and convergence speed.
 The project includes a user-friendly frontend interface allowing users to input the graph and visualize the optimal path alongside convergence charts.
 This comprehensive comparison aims to provide insights into the strengths and weaknesses of each metaheuristic approach, guiding future research and practical applications in optimization problems.
 geometry:
 - margin=1in
 fontsize: 11pt
 listings: false
+bibliography: refs.bib
+nocite: |
+  @*
 numbersections: true
 header-includes: |
     \usepackage{tikzit}